tanviriss/MockMate/DEPLOYMENT.md

 - Copy values from your `.env` file
 - For `REDIS_URL`, use the Upstash URL from Step 1
 - For `ALLOWED_ORIGINS`, use your Vercel frontend URL (you'll get this in Step 3)
+- For Clerk keys, get production keys from clerk.com (switch to Production instance)

 ### 2.4 Deploy